Mihail-Zuniga/Mihail-Zuniga/README.md

 I have started programming in Python, Spreadsheets, and MySQL, which are the basis for data analysis.
 Additionally, I have been focused on data oriented programming, and that is why I have developed knowledge about libraries such as pandas, numpy, and matplotlib.

-The following are some professional certifications and specializations that I achieved with a perfect scoring:
-- Google Advanced Data Analytics
-- Google Data Analytics
-- Mathematics for Machine Learning (Imperial College of London)
-- Applied Data Science With Python (University of Michigan)
-- Google IT Support
-- Python For Everybody (University of Michigan)

 The Greatest project that I have developed is an Artificial Intelligence Model that predicts the variation of Climatic Variables from the level of Air Pollution (PM 2.5) registered in any city.
 The model can be occupied just by replacing the dataset with the information of climatic variables and air pollution in any city, so the model can be ajusted to the incidence of air pollution in climatic variables and make predictions with more precision.
 If you are interested check it in my projects.